What I Have To Do Incase I Did Not Join In Company

 rajeshkaushik

 Just send them a regret mail.
-Do not have to apologise.
+You do not have to apologize.
 You have not committed a murder to be apologetic.
 You have not accepted the offer.
 Now you are regretting your actions of not having informed them of your inability to take up the offer.
-How many in this world desire to regret their actions.
+How many in this world desire to regret their actions?
 That itself is a good thought.
-And in case if you desire, you can mention in the mail that in case circumstances change in the future, you are open to discuss with them more career options
+And in case you desire, you can mention in the mail that if circumstances change in the future, you are open to discussing with them more career options.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute